apache/cordova-docs/docs/en/edge/guide/platforms/ios/devel.md

 top-level `bin` directory, otherwise consult the __README__ file for more detailed directions.

-These tools allow you to create, build, and run apps.
-For information on the all-purpose command-line interface that enables plugin features, see Using Plugman to Manage Plugins.
+These tools allow you to create, build, and run iOS apps.
+For information on the additional command-line interface that enables plugin features across all platforms, see Using Plugman to Manage Plugins.
 See Application Plugins for details on how to develop plugins.

 ## Create a project